https://taylorpaisie.github.io/VEME_2024_NGS_Variant_Calling/

 $ samtools tview results/bam/SRR1972917.aligned.sorted.bam data/ref_genome/KJ660346.2.fasta

-indicates a match to the reference sequence, so we can see that the consensus from our sample matches the reference in most locations?
+. indicates a match to the reference sequence, so we can see that the consensus from our sample matches the reference in most locations? for a help menugCtrl^C or q to exit tviewViewing with IGV

 #### IGV is a stand-alone browser, which has the advantage of being installed locally and providing fast access.
 Web-based genome browsers, like Ensembl or the UCSC browser, are slower, but provide more functionality